-With a high credit score you may find you have more power to negotiate a better interest rate on your home, car, or personal loan than you would if you had a lower credit score.
-There is no guarantee a high credit score will equal a better rate, but it could be a tactic worth trying.
+With a high credit score, you may find you have more power to negotiate a better interest rate on your home, car, or personal loan than you would if you had a lower credit score.
+There is no guarantee a high credit score will equal a better rate as it’s only one factor lenders consider, but it could be one tactic worth thinking about.

 2. An increased borrowing capacity

-Banks and lenders may be willing to let you borrow more money with a high credit score because you have demonstrated an ability to meet your repayments on time in the past.
-While it may be useful to be able to borrow greater amounts depending on your plans, it’s important to consider if you will be able to meet the increased repayments without placing strain on your finances.
+Banks and lenders may be willing to let you borrow more money if you have a high credit score, because you have demonstrated an ability to meet your repayments on time in the past.
+While it may be useful to be able to borrow greater amounts depending on your plans, it’s also important to consider whether you would be able to meet the increased repayments without placing strain on your finances.

 3. A greater chance of being approved for a credit card or loan

-While lenders take a number of factors into consideration before approving a credit card or loan application, your credit score will generally be one of the more influential factors in the outcome of your credit application.
-That being said, having a good credit score doesn’t necessarily guarantee loan approval; factors such as the amount of credit you’re applying for and your current financial situation, such as existing loans you have, could also help determine the outcome of your application.
+While lenders may take a number of factors into consideration before approving a credit card or loan application, your credit score will generally be an influential one.
+That being said, having a good credit score doesn’t necessarily guarantee loan approval – factors such as the amount of credit you’re applying for and your current financial situation, including any existing loans you have, could also help determine the outcome of your application.

 How can I improve my credit score?

-There could still be room to improve when it comes to your credit score.
+Even if your credit score is already high, it’s possible there could still be some room to improve on it.
 Here are a few steps to consider that could help put you in a stronger position:

-- Thinking carefully about applying for new credit: applying for new credit can impact your credit score negatively.
+- Thinking carefully about applying for new credit: Applying for new credit too often can impact your credit score negatively.
 Even if your applications are successful, a large number of ‘hard checks’ (assessments of your credit history by lenders made in response to an application for credit) on your credit report in a short period of time can be a red flag to lenders.